 One of the great things about mixology is the infinite number of ingredient to work with.
 One flavour that has been a favorite is caramel, or burnt sugar.
 This ingredient provides a number of benefits to any cocktail, including colour, mouth feel / texture and most importantly flavour!
 I have created a simple recipe that is great to use in cocktails.

 The key to a good caramel syrup, for cocktail use, is avoiding using any fats like butter or cream.
 Most recipes for caramel sauce use one or the other and sometimes both.
 In a cocktail this will create a murky looking drink that's doesn't look good.

-To recipe is straight forward, but a few things should be mentioned prior to embarking on the preparation.
+This recipe is straight forward, but a few things should be mentioned prior to embarking on the preparation.
 The first thing to note is that molting sugar is the equivalent of culinary napalm.
 The temperature we will be working with is around 200°C (or 400°F), so work cautiously.